usf-portal/his4936-dh1-project-proposal/docs/bibliography.md

 Salzer, Gabe.
 "NBA Teams Records by Year." data.world.
 Last modified June 8, 2018.

-Salzer's dataset relates to my research because he analyzes each team's win record since the NBA was founded.
+Salzer's dataset relates to my research because he analyzes each team's win record since the team was founded.
 With this, I plan to analyze each team's win ratio from it's foundation to the present day, and to see if there is a correlation between the amount of wins and whether or not they win the NBA Finals.

 https://data.world/gmoney/nba-team-records-by-year